Noakhali’s Gandhi Ashram at 75: Still at work to bring peace, rural development | Law-Order

 Created to heal wounds of pre-partition riots, Gandhi Ashram at Bangladesh's Noakhali still works to carry forward Mahatma Gandhi's mission of peace, social harmony and rural development, 75 years after it was set up.

-Gandhi came to Jayag here on 29th January, 1947 during his four-month stay at Noakhali from November 1946 to February 1947, as part of a peace mission that toured some 47 villages and held prayer meetings where members of all communities were invited, to heal the scars of communal riots which broke out in that densely populated district in October 1946.
+Gandhi came to Jayag here on 29th January, 1947 during his four month stay at Noakhali from November 1946 to February 1947, as part of a peace mission which toured some 47 villages and held prayer meetings where members of all communities were invited, to heal the scars of communal riots which broke out in that densely populated district in October 1946.

 The donation of land and buildings by a rich barrister Hemanta Kumar Ghosh in Jayag village enabled the leader of India's struggle for independence, to set up an ashram trust which exists till date and carries out his work of rural upliftment and building communal harmony.
 "Since Bangladesh came into being in 1971, this trust is working with the people by carrying forward the ideology of communal harmony and peace and has considerable influence in greater Noakhali comprising three districts of Lakmipur, Feni and Noakhali", Raha Nabakumar, the Director of the Gandhi Ashram Trust (GAT) told PTI.